 Largest Piedmont Glacier in North America

 A piedmont glacier is a valley glacier which has spilled out onto relatively flat plains, spreading into bulb-like lobes.
-The formation of a piedmont glacier happens when ice flows down a steep valley and spills out onto a relatively flat plain.
+These glaciers often form when the ice reaches lower altitudes and the landscape opens up, allowing the glacier to spread out, rather than being constrained by the steep valley walls.

 Alaska’s Largest Glacier

 The largest piedmont glacier in North America, and outside the polar regions, is in found in southeastern Alaska and is known as the Malaspina Glacier.
-Malaspina Glacier is also Alaska’s largest glacier and lies west of Yakutat Bay.
+Malaspina Glacier is also Alaska’s largest glacier and lies west of Yakutat Bay in Wrangell-St. Elias National Park.

 Aerial view of a piedmont glacier in Alaska.